briankgraham/fetch-request-wrapper/readme.md

 - No need to JSON.stringify/parse: Requests like POST will have a key in `parameters` called `body`, which will be stringified, all responses are parsed as well
 - As of now, it uses Content-Type `application/json`, will be more flexible in future releases

-## Requirements
-- needs 'babel-polyfill' as part of your build process.

 ## How to install

 - Clone/download this repo or run `npm install --save fetch-request-wrapper`